 - Add authentication to their OpenFGA server

-For example, to check if user “user:anne” of type user has a “reader” relationship with object “document:2021-budget” administrators can write tuples to check APIs.
+For example, to check whether user “user:anne” of type user has a “reader” relationship with object “document:2021-budget”, administrators can write tuples to test the APIs.

 Figure 5: Querying with contextual tuples